 What subjects should I study at school to become an airline pilot ?

 In order to become a commercial airline pilot, just about all airlines require you to have at least 5 GCSE’s that are grades A – C (or equivalent) including Maths, English and Science.
-At school, try and work hard in all of the subjects, but in particular these three core areas.
+At school, try and work hard in all subjects but in particular these three core areas.
 These are the very minimum qualifications that you should look to achieve.

 Other than the core areas of Maths, Science and English, your choice of subjects at secondary education level doesn’t matter too much.
 Geography is likely to be a good choice for obvious reasons, but even subjects like music or art are likely to help you become well-rounded individual, something which the airlines are looking for.

 Extra-Curricular Activity Ideas for Prospective Pilots

 Whilst at secondary school or equivalent education, there a number of extracurricular activities that you can do which will help support development of the skills and attitude you need to become a pilot.
 It will also help to ensure that your CV stands out above the competition.
 Airline recruiters like to see someone who has actively been involved in activities above and beyond just simply turning up at school.
 These include:

 Air Training Corps (Air Cadets) / Army / Navy Cadets – Joining your local Air Training Corps (ATC) squadron or other armed forces cadets is a big positive and you’ll find many pilots were once part of this organisation.
 It will help you to develop a skill set that is highly transferable to the role of commercial pilot, such as furthering your leadership, teamwork and communication skills.
 It will also give you the opportunity to have a go at flying for free to give you a taste of what flying a plane is really like.

 Sports Teams – Get involved in a school or local sports team.
 This demonstrates the ability to work within a team and form social relationships, improving communication skills.